emaillenin/open-cricket/README.md

 How it works?
 =============

-You can ask questions like *When was the last time India chased down 300+ successfully?* or *Which team has the most number of the consecutive wins this year?*.
+You can ask questions like *When was the last time India chased down 300+ successfully?*, *Which team has the most number of the consecutive wins this year?* or *Yuvraj's performance in world cup finals?*

 Why?
 ====